 There are lots of businesses that collect sensitive information on their customers.
 This might include credit card numbers, patient data, financial information, and more.
-As a result, businesses have spent much of their time regulated on how they handle this data.
+As a result, companies have spent much of their time regulated on how they handle this data.
 This is important because their customers depend on them to keep their data safe.
 Security breaches can lead to serious problems that could impact the safety and well-being of their customers.
 In the modern era of cyberattacks, network security is essential.
 When it comes down to it, firewalls are a critical tool that must be used to keep businesses and their customers safe from harm.
-This is why all small and medium businesses need to understand how firewalls work and how they impact their security.
+This is why all small and medium enterprises need to understand how firewalls work and how they impact their security.

 Choosing a Firewall for a Business

-- The level of the security options
+- The level of security options

 - The scalability of the tool